muhrifqi17/muhrifqi17/README.md

 <img src="https://64.media.tumblr.com/f64a06b76d7d7d33a9fbc24307f18808/5254df45ab7bc950-e8/s540x810/c8d80fee97ed3bbaab9f7da3300a8eab5b7d7a06.gif" alt="animated" />
 </p>

-I'm Rifqi from Indonesia, a machine learning developer and also a data analyst.
+I'm Rifqi from Indonesia, data analyst and also a machine learning developer.
 I really like working with python to simply do an network automation or create a machine learning software.
 You can check out my linked-in at https://www.linkedin.com/in/muhrifqi/

 ☕ Buy me a coffee  [ko-fi.com/muhrifqi17](ko-fi.com/muhrifqi17)